Cutoff for Almost All Random Walks on Abelian Groups: TV Cutoff: Approach 2

 \section{TV Cutoff: Approach \#2}

-Recall that \cref{res-p2:intro:tv} is established via distinct approaches.
-In the previous section we used one approach to deal with the case that $k$ is `not too large'.
-In this section we use a new approach to deal with the case that $k$ is `not too small'.
+Recall that \cref{res-p2:intro:tv} is established via two distinct approaches.
+In the previous section, we used one approach to deal with the case that $k$ is `not too large'.
+Here, we use a new approach to deal with the case that $k$ is `not too small'.
 The main result of the section is \cref{res-p2:cutoff2:res}.
 The outline of the section is roughly the same as that of the previous one.

 \begin{itemize}[noitemsep, topsep = 0pt, label = \bcdot] \item \S\ref{sec-p2:cutoff2:ent:method} discusses the new, refined entropic methodology.

 \item \S\ref{sec-p2:cutoff2:ent:def} defines the new \textit{entropic times}.